-If you notice green poop and it’s a one-time event, try to think of the things you’ve eaten over the past day or two.
-Even brightly colored cereals or drink mixes can have a psychedelic effect on your toilet.
+If you notice green poop and it’s a one-time event, try to think about what you’ve eaten over the past day or two.
+Even brightly colored cereals or drink mixes can have a psychedelic effect on your waste.
 Chances are, you’ll be able to chalk it up to food choices.

 3. Iron Supplements

 If you’re pregnant, you’re probably taking a prenatal vitamin.
 Some women are also encouraged by their doctor to take a separate iron supplement.
 Iron is famous for tinting your poop green, and it’s completely normal.

-Your body will take what it needs, eliminate what it doesn’t, and the end result?
+Your body will take what it needs, eliminate what it doesn’t, and the result?
 Green poop.

 Never take additional iron while pregnant without consulting your doctor, and if you’re concerned about greenish stools while taking the supplements, mention it to them.
-As an OB/GYN, nothing will shock them — they’ve seen and heard it all.
+Nothing will shock your OB/GYN — they’ve seen and heard it all.

-While incredibly helpful at killing harmful bacteria and healing infections, antibiotics are also exceptionally good at killing healthy gut bacteria, too.
-This means that while you’re taking a course of antibiotics your digestive health might take a temporary dive, and all the changes can result in green poop.
+While incredibly helpful at killing harmful bacteria and healing infections, antibiotics are also exceptionally good at killing healthy gut bacteria.
+This means that while you’re taking a course of antibiotics, your digestive health might take a temporary dive, and all the changes can result in green poop.

-If you’re experiencing green stool thanks to antibiotics, take a probiotic a few hours after your daily dose or after you finish your treatment.
+If you’re experiencing green stool because of antibiotics, take a probiotic a few hours after your daily dose or after you finish your treatment.
 It can help get your innards back in proper working order.

 5. Short Transit Time

 Short transit time is commonly associated with diarrhea, but this is not always the case.
-It may just be looser-than-you’re-used-to stools — primarily because with a shorter transit time, there is more water content remaining in your poop since it wasn’t in your colon long enough to be absorbed.
+You may just have looser-than-you’re-used-to stools — primarily because with a shorter transit time, there is more water content remaining in your poop since it wasn’t in your colon long enough to be absorbed.

 Your poop may appear green when this happens because the bile didn’t have enough time to chemically react with the other things in the intestines and turn brown.

 It’s Usually Normal